 3 Strong Career Sectors on Prince Edward Island

 As one of the country's most pristine and beautiful provinces, PEI naturally attracts a lot of interest.
-In fact, it is a consistently popular destination for about one million visitors every year.** With over 800 kilometres of the warmest beaches in Atlantic Canada, it's easy to see why.*
+In fact, it is a consistently popular destination for more than 1.5 million visitors every year.
+With many kilometres of the warmest beaches in Atlantic Canada and plenty of provincial, national, and community parks to visit, it's easy to see why.

 It is all leading to greater prosperity for residents of the Island.
-For example, in 2015, total labour income within the province grew by 3.6 percent from the previous year.* Yet, certain demographic shifts are resulting in a shortage of qualified workers in some areas.
+Yet, certain demographic shifts are resulting in a shortage of qualified workers in some areas.
 And that is creating new opportunities for students who want to study and begin their careers in a place that emphasizes quality of life.

 Here are three of the strongest areas of employment growth in PEI:

-On a per-capita basis, Prince Edward Island has the second-highest number of small and medium-sized businesses in Canada.
-In 2015, the business and financial sector provided approximately 10,400 jobs to Island residents.* Many of those jobs relate to accounting or administrative support since virtually every organization requires those services.
+Federal government data shows that on a per-capita basis, Prince Edward Island has the highest number of businesses in Canada.
+Many of the positions in those businesses relate to accounting or administrative support since virtually every organization requires those services.

-Of course, a lot of those jobs can be found in the Greater Charlottetown area, which is home to about 60,000 people and is the Island's main hub of business activity.*** Many companies and entrepreneurs are drawn to Charlottetown's friendly climate, diversity of sporting and cultural events, and important heritage.
+Of course, a lot of those jobs can be found in the Greater Charlottetown area, which is the Island's main hub of business activity.
+Many companies and entrepreneurs are drawn to Charlottetown's friendly climate, diversity of sporting and cultural events, and important heritage.
 With some of Canada's earliest architecture—and the significance of being the place of the meeting that lead to the country's birth—the city has a working charm that inspires success.

 PEI's population of seniors is getting larger.
-In fact, the number of Island residents aged 65 and over is expected to rise from just over 27,000 in 2015 to more than 44,700 by the year 2045.
-That's an increase of roughly 65 percent over the coming decades.*
+In fact, the number of Island residents aged 65 and over is expected to rise from just under 30,000 in 2018 to more than 46,000 by the year 2048.
+That's an increase of more than 50 percent over the coming decades.

 As a result, the need for all kinds of healthcare workers is likely to increase as well.
 (Older people simply tend to need more medical, pharmaceutical, and personal care.)
-The province already has seven hospitals and nine public long-term care facilities.**** And, in a sign of what might be coming, about 800 new jobs were created in the healthcare sector in the five years from 2010 to 2015.*
+The Canadian government's Job Bank says that registered nurses and other health-related occupations are expected to have a good job outlook in the province between 2019 and 2021.

 3. Distribution and Shipping Logistics